Kudzu Management: A Critical Concern for Commercial Properties in Georgia

 Infrastructure and Access Issues

-Kudzu frequently overtakes a number of different areas:
+Kudzu frequently overtakes various areas:

 Fence lines and security perimeters